Realiserad/fish-ai/README.md

 ## 🐾 Data privacy

 When using the plugin, `fish-ai` submits the name of your OS and the commandline buffer to the LLM.

-When you codify a command, it also sends the contents of any files you mention (as long as the file is readable).
+When you codify a command, it also sends the contents of any files you mention (as long as the file is readable), and when you explain a command, the manpage of the current command is provided to the LLM for reference.

 Finally, to fix the previous command, the previous commandline buffer, along with any terminal output and the corresponding exit code is sent